King Clave

-Jorge Ayala (born February 14, 1944, in Formosa, Argentina) better known as King Clave, is an Argentine singer and songwriter whose hits were known in the 70's and 80's.
+Jorge Ayala (born February 14, 1944, in Formosa, Argentina), better known as King Clave, is an Argentine singer and songwriter with hits from the 1970s and 1980s.

 Career

-King Clave's career began in Argentina's Canal 13.
+King Clave's career began on Argentina's Canal 13.
 He was later featured in the show "Sábados Circulares de Mancera."
 From there, he went on to act in "Special", "Tropicana Club", "Sábados de la bondad," and other shows.

 In 1973 he acted in the show "Sábado Sensacional de Amador Bendayan" (Amador Bendayan's Sensational Saturday), later simply known as Super Sábado Sensacional transmitted through Venezuela's main TV broadcaster Venevisión and in 1974 he decided to be his own record producer and recorded his first international album with the hit "Los hombres no deben llorar" (Men shouldn't cry), followed by "Mi corazón lloro" (My heart cried), "Usted me dejo llorando" (You left me crying), "Tema de amor para una chiquilina" (A little girl's love's theme), "Nunca mas podré olvidarte" (I'll never forget you), "Por culpa de tu amor" (Because of your love), among others.

 In 1976 he debuted in Raúl Velasco's "Siempre en Domingo" (Always on Sunday).
 Since then, he has given shows across the world.

 King Clave befriended the singer Roberto Sanchez (who later became the famous Sandro), and one day he went to the legendary show lounge La Cueva and introduced him to Billy Bond, one of the musicians they created the movement called "Rock Nacional Argentino".

 In return for washing the dishes in his night club, Billy Bond let him sing his native guaranias and some boleros.
 One day Billy and King Clave composed the first ballad together "La canción de tus lágrimas" and Billy took him, with that song, to debut in the biggest musical TV show of that era "ESCALA MUSICAL" on Channel 13.

 Then he began his career, constantly appearing in the best television programs as "Sábados circulares de Mancera" (Canal 13); " Sábado de la bondad "; "El Special"; "Tropicana Club " y "Grandes valores" (Canal 9).